 “Hong Kong’s fall from the top of the Human Freedom Index this year could indicate China is encroaching on its one-country, two-system relationship and the people of Hong Kong are materially less free because of it,” said Fred McMahon, the Dr. Michael A. Walker Research Chair in Economic Freedom at the Fraser Institute.
 He is also the editor of the report.

 The indicators used include those in the areas of rule of law, security and safety, movement, association, assembly, and civil society, expression and information, freedom to trade internationally, and regulation of credit, labour and business.

 The index found a strong relationship between human freedom and democracy, but the report’s authors noted: “Hong Kong is an outlier in this regard.”

 “The territory’s close adherence to the policies and institutions it inherited from the British, including the rule of law, may explain the stability its system has until recently displayed,” it said.

+Service hausarbeit schreiben lassen worked on a research paper describing the economy and development of Hong Kong over the past 50 years.
 The report notes that Hong Kong is unique in that it has enjoyed high levels of economic freedom, personal freedom, and income without transitioning to democracy.
 But the authors added that the city has been dropping in the index’s ratings and rankings, and the authors would not be surprised to see Hong Kong further decline in its future rankings as its political future plays out.

 “The pro-democracy protests that erupted in Hong Kong in 2014 may in part be a late manifestation of a pattern we have seen in other nondemocracies that liberalized their economies and subsequently liberalized their political systems as wealth and demands for political freedoms rose.”